kx1t/planefence/README.md

 If you come across any errors, please let us know.
 You can resolve them by following the manual instructions described in README-manual-install.md

-## catchup.sh

-This script will do a "catch-up" run.
-You should use this sparingly - under normal circumstances, you will never need it.
-It will iterate through all `/tmp/dump1090*.txt` files and create PlaneFence pages for them.
-Usage: `/usr/share/planefence/catchup.sh [days]`
-Example: `/usr/share/planefence/catchup.sh 1`
-The optional `days` argument indicates how many days of history the script will generate, with "1" being today, and "8" being today + the previous 7 days.
-The script will skip those days for which there is no data available.

 # Seeing your PlaneFence page
 Once the app is running, you can find the results at `http://<address_of_rpi>/planefence`.
 Give it a few minutes after installation!
 Replace `<address_of_rpi>` with whatever the address is you normally use to get to the SkyAware or Dump1090 map.